top of page

 And then, taking it a step farther, let’s talk about how you bring more peace into your parenting right in the moments of your interactions with your young adult children.
 Do you imagine a placid pond?
 Do you clasp your hands and feel their warmth against each other?
 Do you take a slow cleansing breath?
 Do you close your eyes for two seconds?
 Do you imagine birdsong?
 Here are my ways of generating peace in the middle of tense situations:

 • Subtly moving my neck.
-It’s likely to be rigid with my chin pointing forward (striving to make something happen) and a little movement relaxes the push.
+It’s likely to be rigid with my chin pointing forward (striving) and a little movement relaxes the push.

 • Placing my tongue behind my upper teeth.
 This is a qigong move and, when I do it, I have access to all the peace I’ve cultivated in my years of practice.